Posted on 22 July 2019

 Ascending to the thrones of England, Scotland and Ireland in 1625 – Charles I believed in the divine right of kings that stated that his right to rule came from God rather than any earthly authority.
 This led him to frequently clash with Parliament as their approval was needed for him raising funds.

 Dissolving Parliament on several occasions, Charles I was angered by both its attacks on his ministers and its reluctance to provide him with money.
 In 1629, he elected to stop calling Parliamentary sessions and began funding his rule through outdated taxes such as ship money and various fines.
-This approach angered both the population and nobles.
+Charles I approach angered both the population and nobles.
 This period became known as the the Eleven Years’ Tyranny.

 Next, in desperate need of money to contain rebelling Scots who were unhappy with his rule, Charles I was forced to recall Parliament.
 However, once reassembled, Parliament declined to give the King any money and instead set about curbing his powers as monarch of the realm.